Hand over heart, Biden joins grieving families of US troops killed in Jordan as remains arrive home

 Rivers, who was 46 years old and went by Jerome, joined the Army Reserve in New Jersey in 2011 and served a nine-month tour in Iraq in 2018.

-According to the most recent statistics available from the Defense Department, no other service members have been killed as a result of hostile action since 2021.
+According to the Defense Department, no other service members have been killed as a result of hostile action since 2021.
 Thirteen service members were killed during the fall of Kabul in Afghanistan, when a suicide bomber at the airport's Abbey Gate killed 11 Marines, one sailor and one soldier.
 Nine service members were killed as a result of hostile action in 2020.

 Friday is the second dignified transfer Biden attended as president.
 In August 2021, he took part in the ritual for the 13 service members killed during the suicide bombing in Kabul.
 As vice president, Biden in 2016 attended a dignified transfer for two U.S. soldiers killed in a suicide blast at Bagram Airfield.
 He also attended one as a senator in 2008 after the family requested his presence and the Pentagon gave him permission to do so.

-The U.S. government said this week that the Islamic Resistance in Iraq, an umbrella group of Iran-backed militias that includes the group Kataib Hezbollah, had planned, resourced and facilitated the overnight drone attack.
+The U.S. government said this week that the Iran-backed militants had planned, resourced and facilitated the overnight drone attack.
 While Biden and White House officials have stressed that they don't want a broader war with Iran, the administration has also warned that it will respond to the deadly assault.

 More than 40 troops were also injured in the Sunday drone attack at Tower 22, a secretive U.S. military desert outpost whose location allows U.S. forces to infiltrate and quietly leave Syria.